 Title I is a federally funded program for students performing below grade level in reading and language arts.
-Students are screened for Title I services based on the multiple measures including assessments, observation, and teacher recommendation.
-Students with the greatest need are given first priority for assistance for additional support that may include flexible groups, pullout, and intervention classes.
-Parents of students identified for Title I support are invited to attend the annual Parent Information meeting and are encouraged to attend scheduled parent conferences to learn more about the program and about helping their child at home in reading and in math.
+Students are screened for Title I services based on the multiple measures including assessments, observation, and on-teacher assessment and observation. recommendation.
+Students with the greatest need are given first priority for assistance.
+A credentialed teacher provides small group instruction in for additional support that may include flexible groups, pullout/inelusion programs., and intervention classes.
+Parents of students inidentified for Title I support are invited to meet withattend the Title I teacher several times a yearannual Parent Information meeting and are encouraged to attend scheduled parent conferences to learn more about the program and about helping their child at home in reading and math.
+Parents also evaluate the program and give suggestions for program improvement in math.